 In 2017, the Company issued 200,000 shares of Class A common stock to a third-party as partial consideration for the purchase of developed technology.
-These shares have a put right that can be exercised by the holder five years from date of purchase at \$12.50 per share that requires the shares to be recorded at fair value and classified as mezzanine equity in the consolidated balance sheet.
-The put right option is terminated if the shareholders sell their shares.
-As of December 31, 2017, the Company concluded that it is no longer probable that the put option will be exercised as the put value is substantially below market value and subsequent adjustment is not required.
+These shares had a put right that could be exercised by the holder five years from date of purchase at \$12.50 per share that required the shares to be recorded at fair value and classified as mezzanine equity in the consolidated balance sheet.

 During the year ended December 31, 2020, the third-party holder sold 133,336 shares on the open market and as a result, the issuance value of those shares was reclassified into permanent equity from mezzanine equity.
-As of December 31, 2021, the remaining 66,664 shares continue to be classified as mezzanine equity until one of the following three events take place: (1) the shares are sold on the open market; (2) a redemption feature lapses; or (3) there is a modification of the terms of the instrument.
+As of December 31, 2022, the put right had lapsed and the issuance date fair value of the remaining 66,664 shares were reclassified into permanent equity from mezzanine equity.